Let's Make a Mug Too

 Let's Make a Mug Too (やくならマグカップも, Yaku nara Magu Kappu mo) is a Japanese manga series by Osamu Kashiwara about Mino ware pottery, set in the Tajimi city of Gifu Prefecture.
 It has been serialized online by Planet since February 2012, and has been collected in thirty-four digital volumes.
 A second manga series also by Kashiwara was serialized online via Akita Shoten's Manga Cross website from January 2021 to August 2022.
 It was collected in two tankōbon volumes.
 An anime television series adaptation produced by Nippon Animation aired from April to June 2021, and a second season aired from October to December 2021.
 A spin-off ONA by Planet Studio premiered in April 2024.

+Plot

+High school girl Himeno Toyokawa has just moved to Tajimi, Gifu, her late mother's hometown.
+As Himeno knew little about her mother due to her early death, she was unaware that her mother was once a skilled potter.
+At her new school, she befriends Mika Kukuri, her classmate and a member of school pottery club.
+With her new friends and learning about her mother's past, Himeno learns to be a potter herself and enjoy her new hobby.